 - Fine lines and wrinkles

-IPL treatments on the other hand are the original photorejuvenation technologies, which have built up a good reputation for treating the following issues:
+The IPL treatment on the other hand is the original photorejuvenation technology, which has built up a good reputation for treating the following skin conditions:

 IPL vs BBL: Ideal Candidates

 Ideal candidates for both IPL and BBL treatments are those patients who have a range of skin imperfections, from brown spots caused by excess sun exposure to rosacea, acne and skin pigmentation.
 Both treatments are suitable for all any skin type and skin tones, making them suitable for everyone.
 During a personal consultation, we will assess each patient’s issues and put forward a treatment programme that is most suited to these needs.
 However, in general, we recommend the following guidance for the treatment of popular conditions: